Michael Felger: Controversies

-On November 8, 2017, Felger said on Felger and Massarotti that former Major League Baseball pitcher Roy Halladay, who died in a plane crash, was a "moron" for partaking in such a dangerous activity when he was a father with young children.
+On November 8, 2017, Felger was criticized for statements made on the air that former Major League Baseball pitcher Roy Halladay, who died in a stunt-plane crash, was a "moron" for partaking in such a dangerous activity when he was a father with young children.
+Halladay had been observed doing "reckless" stunts ahead of the crash.
 The comments led to a 3-day suspension from NBC Sports Boston (which runs a television simulcast of his radio show).
 He apologized the next day on the air.
+Although it was later reported by the New York Times that Halladay had a dangerous mix of amphetamines, morphine, and other prescription drugs in his system at the time of the crash, some still felt that Felger's comments were insensitive and exploitative.